dmd-program/dmd-100/projects/open_design/develop_instructions.md

 2. By line with your name
 3. Brief description of the toy
 4. List any safety hazards and/or if adult supervision is required.
-3. List of required materials
+5. Required materials and parts
+    1. Include a cost breakdown
+6. Required tools
-4. Estimated time to complete the assembly
+7. Estimated time to complete the assembly
 5. Step by step instructions

 ## Instructions